Preventing & dealing with sexual harassment at work

 Course Fee

-• £235 plus VAT not-for-profit price (applies to charities and all other not-for-profit organisations, including public sector and housing)
+• £626.40 including VAT not-for-profit price (applies to charities and all other not-for-profit organisations, including public sector and housing)